 Evacuation Tracking: Accounting for Students, Employees with Barcode Scanning

 Mustering systems that utilize an employee’s RFID badge can efficiently track the location of those badges if set up properly.
-However, the cost to implement RFID systems can be quite high for the RFID ID cards, the RFID sensor hardware and the deployment of those sensors (installation, power, maintenance, etc.).
+However, the cost to implement RFID systems can be high.
+Especially, consider the RFID ID cards, the RFID sensor hardware, and the deployment of those sensors.

-We often get requests on how to turn the codeREADr barcode scanning app into a simple-to-deploy, low-cost evacuation headcount app to help administrators account for their students or employees during emergencies.
-In this article, we’ll give you helpful information and links for your testing and evaluation.
+Also, many ask how to use the codeREADr app to help administrators during emergencies.
+Remarkably, our app will be a simple-to-deploy, and low-cost evacuation headcount app for the use case.
+Particularly, in this article, we’ll give you helpful information for your testing and evaluation.

 What does the codeREADr app offer?

-- Any / all authorized staff members can participate in the tracking process
+- Secondly, authorized staff members can participate in the tracking process

-- Your staff can scan with their personal smartphones and tablets and/or provisioned scanning devices
+- Thirdly, your staff can scan with their personal smartphones and tablets and/or provisioned scanning devices

-- You can use your existing IDs; if they are already barcoded, that’s ideal; if not, simply add a barcode label – new credentials are not required
+- Fourthly, you can use your existing IDs if they are already barcoded.
+However, if they are not, simply add a barcode label.
+Here, you don’t need to create new credentials

 Any Apple or Android smartphone or tablet (or iPod Touch) that has a built-in, autofocus camera.
-The devices can be purchased and provisioned to authorized personnel (“app-users”) or they can use their own smartphones and tablets – it’s your choice.
+You can purchase and provision the devices authorized app-users.
+Also, you can have the users use their own smartphones and tablets.

-Use the Free Plan to test.
+First, you can use the Free Plan to test.
 Annual licensing plans start at $499/year.
 That includes the use of up to 10 devices for scanning badges.
-Contact firstname.lastname@example.org for higher volume pricing and consulting options for building your mustering services and training for editing/updating services, users, databases, etc.
+Alternatively, you can contact email@example.com for higher volume pricing.
+Also, contact us for consulting options for building your mustering services and training.

-1 – The IDs of the employees, students, contractors, etc. (“ID-holders”) should already have a barcode to scan.
-If they don’t, you can issue barcode labels to affix to their IDs or have them use a program like ID123 for a digital ID on their phones.
-While it’s possible to use the mobile app’s Lookup feature and not scan barcodes, that is usually if the ID-holder doesn’t have their ID with them for scanning.
+1 – First, the IDs holders should already have a barcode to scan.
+However, if they don’t, you can issue barcode labels to affix to their IDs.
+In addition, you can have them use a program like ID123 for a digital ID.
+Importantly, it’s possible to use the app’s Lookup feature and not scan barcodes.
+However, that is usually if the ID-holders don’t have their ID for scanning.

-Note: It is also possible to use RFID/NFC reading instead of a barcode scan if the ID has an embedded RFID/NFC chip and the scanning device is RFID/NFC enabled.
+Note: Also, you can use RFID/NFC reading instead of a barcode scan.
+Here, the ID should include RFID/NFC chip and the scanning device have RFID/NFC.

-2 – A list (CSV file) of IDs should be uploaded in advance to the codeREADr servers – that takes less than a minute.
-Ideally that list would be the IDs and names of the ‘currently present’.
-That list could alternatively be all IDs and then be continuously reconciled during the emergency.
-See Create a Database below.
+2 – Secondly, upload a list (CSV file) of IDs in advance to the codeREADr servers.
+Fortunately, this process takes less than a minute.
+Ideally, that list would be the IDs and names of the ‘currently present’.
+Alternatively, that list could be all IDs and then continuously reconcile during the emergency.

-Note: You can alternatively manage your scan data by auto-exporting your scan records to third-party database programs, or use our APIs and Postback options to post scan records to your own servers or third party servers.
+Note: Alternatively, you can manage scan data by auto-exporting your scan records to third-party database programs.
+Moreover, you can use our APIs and Postback options to post scan records to your server or third party servers.

-1 – Regular drills will make the mustering process more efficient.
+1 – Primarily, regular drills will make the mustering process more efficient.

-2 – Assign specific mustering areas, ideally with each location sharing one or more characteristic ( a room, floor, building, etc.).
+2 – Secondly, assign specific mustering areas with each location sharing one or more characteristic (room, floor, building, etc).

-5 – At least one person must familiar with using the codeREADr web service to manage data and update the database if required.
+5 – Importantly, at least one person must be familiar with managing data and updating database on the web.

-6 – Internet connectivity is an important consideration.
-You can set up codeREADr to work online if connectivity is stable or to work ”on-device” (offline) with Auto Sync in the background if there’s at least some connectivity for syncing scans and databases to our servers or yours.
+6 – Furthermore, consider internet connectivity for syncing scans and databases to a server.
+You can set up codeREADr to work online if connectivity is stable.
+Alternatively, you can set it as ‘on-device’ (offline) with Auto Sync in the background if there’s at least some connectivity.

-With on-device scanning, validation is instant since there’s no Internet latency, so it is highly recommended for continuous scanning applications.
-Also, in the event that there’s no connectivity at all, the app can still scan and validate for uploading when connectivity is restored.
+Notably, with on-device scanning, validation is instant since there’s no Internet latency.
+Therefore, we highly recommend it for continuous scanning applications.
+Also, when there’s no connectivity, the app can still scan.
+Importantly, it will validate for uploading when the internet connectivity is back.